LIBERTY

 Fifth Amendment guarantees that a criminal defendant will be tried only on

-charges alleged in a grand jury indictment…the indictment cannot be broadened
+charges alleged in a grand jury indictment…the indictment cannot be

-considered prejudicial per se and grounds for reversal of a conviction.”
-US
+constructive amendment is considered prejudicial per se and grounds for

-v Threadgill, 173 F3d 357, 370 (5th.
-Cir 1999); US v Hornung, 848
+reversal of a conviction.”
+US v Threadgill, 173 F3d 357, 370 (5th.

-F2d 1040, 1046 (10th.
+Cir 1999); US v Hornung, 848 F2d 1040, 1046 (10th.
 Cir.
-1988); US v Hathaway, 798 F2d 902, 910 (6th.
+1988); US v

 "…compliance with this constitutional mandate is an

-essential jurisdictional prerequisite to a federal court’s authority to deprive
+essential jurisdictional prerequisite to a federal court’s authority to

-an accused of his life or liberty.
+deprive an accused of his life or liberty.
 If this requirement of the (Bill

 of Rights) is not complied with, the court no longer has jurisdiction to

 proceed.
-If …petitioner
+If

-…did not competently and intelligently waive his right to counsel (and was therefore denied a constitutional right), it
+…petitioner …did not competently and intelligently waive his right

-will follow that the trial court did not have jurisdiction to proceed to
+a constitutional right), it will follow that the trial court did not have

-judgment and conviction of petitioner…The judgment of conviction
+jurisdiction to proceed to judgment and conviction of petitioner…The

-thereunder may obtain release by habeas corpus.”
-Johnson v Zerbst, 304 US 458, 467, 468
+Johnson v Zerbst, 304 US 458, 467, 468 (1938); Burgett v.
+Texas,

-The Fifth Amendment right to be notified of a law allegedly violated and the
+notified of a law allegedly violated and the opportunity to defend against the

-opportunity to defend against the charge, secured by due process, is of no less
+charge, secured by due process, is of no less constitutional moment than the

-constitutional moment than the Seventh Amendment right to counsel in the Zerbst
+Seventh Amendment right to counsel in the Zerbst case.

-In Smith v US, 360 US 1, the court held the Fifth Amendment right to
+In Smith v US, 360 US 1, the court held the Fifth Amendment right

-jurisdiction of the court.
-The ruling
+negated the jurisdiction of the court.
+The

-was incorporated into Federal Rule of Criminal Procedure 7(a).
+ruling was incorporated into Federal Rule of Criminal Procedure 7(a).

 Nor

 can an invalid indictment be modified by the prosecutor.
-An indictment that does not charge a crime

-can not have substantive issues modified by the prosecutor; an indictment is an
+issues modified by the prosecutor; an indictment is an emissive of a grand

-emissive of a grand jury.
+jury.
 Rabe v Washington, 405 US 313 (1972).

 The instant action involves the lack of a law identifying a known